MicrosoftDocs/visualstudio-docs/mac/docker-multi-container.md

 1. Add a new project to the existing solution by right-clicking on the solution and choosing **Add > Add New Project**.
 1. Under **Web and Console > App** choose the **API** template.
 1. Select the target framework.
 In this example we will use .NET Core 3.1.
-1. Enter the project details, such as Project Name (_DockerDemoAPI_ in this example).
+1. Enter the project details, such as Project Name (_MyWebAPI_ in this example).
-1. Once created, go to the Solution Pad and right click the DockerDemoAPI project and select **Add > Add Docker Support**.
+1. Once created, go to the Solution Pad and right click the MyWebAPI project and select **Add > Add Docker Support**.

 The **docker-compose.yml** file in the **docker-compose** project will be automatically updated to include the API project alongside the existing Web App project.
 When we build and run the **docker-compose** project, each of these projects will be deployed to a separate Docker container.